MicrosoftDocs/windows-iot-public/windows-iot/product-family/what's-new-in-Windows-11-IoT-Enterprise.md

 For more information about device eligibility, see [Windows 11 requirements](https://docs.microsoft.com/windows/whats-new/windows-11-requirements).

+>[!NOTE]
+> Customers running Windows 10 IoT Enterprise LTSC will not be able to upgrade to Windows 11 IoT Enterprise LTSC, as upgrade scenarios are not supported on the IoT LTSC SKUs.
+Please contact your [distributor](https://aka.ms/IoTDistributorList) for more information.

 ## Licensing
 The licensing requirements for Windows 11 IoT Enterprise devices are identical to what is required for Windows 11 IoT Enterprise devices.